MarshmelloOS/Pysnip-server-with-scripts/README.md

 # Pysnip-server-with-scripts
-An Ace Of spades pysnnip server with scripts
+An Ace Of spades pysnip server with scripts